How we are helping

 Australia is focusing on improving economic infrastructure and water management by upgrading residential and commercial septic systems to protect water quality.
 More than 200 systems have been upgraded in the Muri Lagoon area, which is important to the tourism industry.

 We are investing in improvements to the quality of education, literacy and numeracy to develop an educated workforce ready to contribute to, and benefit from, economic growth.

-We are funding an initiative to help the Cook Islands Government to reduce violence against women and promote women’s economic empowerment.
+We are funding an initiative to help the Cook Islands Government reduce violence against women and promote women’s economic empowerment.

 - Refurbished outer island power station, leading to more reliable and affordable energy supply.

-- Cyclone recovery and reconstruction efforts on the island of Aitutaki; improving rainwater capture capability and climate-proofing infrastructure in outer islands likely to affected by climate change.
+- Cyclone recovery and reconstruction efforts on the island of Aitutaki; improving rainwater capture capability and climate-proofing infrastructure in outer islands likely to be affected by climate change.

 - Mauke and Mitiaro harbours upgraded to boost economic activity by improving the safety and efficiency of loading and offloading of inter-island shipping cargo.
 It is anticipated that the harbour upgrades may also increase tourist numbers.